-Biomass is renewable organic material that comes from plants and animals.
-Biomass was the largest source of total annual U.S. energy consumption until the mid-1800s.
-Biomass continues to be an important fuel in many countries, especially for cooking and heating in developing countries.
-The use of biomass fuels for transportation and for electricity generation is increasing in many developed countries as a means of avoiding carbon dioxide emissions from fossil fuel use.
+Biomass is renewable organic material that comes from plants and animals and was the largest source of total annual U.S. energy consumption until the mid-1800s.
+Biomass contains stored chemical energy from the sun with plants producing biomass through photosynthesis.
+Biomass can be burned directly for heat or converted to renewable liquid and gaseous fuels through various processes.
+The use of biomass fuels for transportation and for electricity generation is increasing in many parts of the world as a means of avoiding carbon dioxide emissions from fossil fuel use.
 In 2020, biomass provided about 5% of total primary energy use in the United States.